-The next programme start date is planned for 1st September 2022 and recruitment is expected to begin in autumn 2021.
+The next programme start date is planned for 1st September 2022 and recruitment is expected to begin towards the end of 2021.
 Further information on this will be published in due time.The recruitment process:After the initial pre-selection rounds, which include an online assessment and interviews, the final candidates will be invited to a two-day assessment center in Basel, Switzerland.

 To be eligible, you should

 - Have an excellent academic track record: an MBA or Master’s degree specialising in finance

 - Be in the early stage of your career: between one and five years of work experience (including apprenticeships and internships), with at least 6 months spent in a foreign country and with a clear focus on finance